 Yield attributes except spike length and yield varied significantly among genotypes.
 Among genotypes, P 13320 closely followed by P 30005 recorded significantly higher seed yield (4281 kg/ha), effective tillers/mrl (128.6) and test weight (41.7 g).
 Wheat genotype P 13320 was found statistically at par with P 30005 and WH 1142 regarding seed and biological yield, total tillers/mrl and spikelets/spike.
 The significantly higher seed and biological yield obtained with P 13320 followed by P 30005 might be attributed to significantly higher yield attributes and better growth compared to other genotypes.
 P 30015 recorded maximum harvest index (42.5%), which was statistically at par with other genotypes except WH 1142.
 Relatively higher yield attributes in P 13320 and P 30005 might be credited to their genetic constitution and better biomass partitioning over other genotypes.
 High heritability and genetic advance linked to these traits is an indication that they can easily be transferred to succeeding generations and will remain stable under different eco-environments.
 The genotypes as a whole showed plenty of genetic variability to be exploited in a breeding programme.
-These results corroborate the findings of Ahmad and Kumar, 2015; Ngwako and Mashiqa, 2013; Mushtaq et al., 2011; Sarwar et al., 2010; Dhaka et al., 2006.
+These results corroborate the findings of Ahmad and Kumar (2015); Ngwako and Mashiqa (2013); Mushtaq et al. (2011); Sarwar et al. (2010); Dhaka et al. (2006).

-Chlorophyll content and Canopy Temperature: SPAD Chlorophyll content, NDVI index and canopy temperature showed significant variation among irrigation levels (Table 4).
+Chlorophyll content and Canopy Temperature

+SPAD Chlorophyll content, NDVI index and canopy temperature showed significant variation among irrigation levels (Table 4).
 Among irrigation levels, normally irrigated wheat recorded 12.4 and 8.6 percent lower canopy temperature compared to one irrigation (CRI) and two irrigations (CRI and heading), respectively might be due to higher internal water status.
 Similarly, normal irrigation had resulted with 14.8/5.0, 17.7/8.8 and 20.9/7.8 percent higher chlorophyll at heading, chlorophyll 15 days after heading and NDVI index over one irrigation/ two irrigations, respectively.
 Water stress increases the production of harmful oxygen molecules in plants, which reduces chlorophyll content.
 This decrease might also happen because water stress blocks the process of making chlorophyll.
-Such a decrease in total chlorophyll content due to drought stress was also reported by Ibrahim et al. (2017) and Lalinia et al., 2012.
+Such a decrease in total chlorophyll content due to drought stress was also reported by Ibrahim et al. (2017) and Lalinia et al. (2012).
 The significantly higher cool canopy and chlorophyll content observed in irrigated environments compared to non-irrigated ones could be due to improved internal water balance, which supported proper physiological processes and created a cooler microclimate.
 Increasing leaf temperature due to water stress is possibly related to decreasing stomatal conductance and transpiration.
-Similar variations in CTD were also reported by Summy et al., (2015).
+Similar variations in CTD were also reported by Summy et al. (2015).

 SPAD Chlorophyll content, NDVI index and canopy temperature were significantly affected by genotypes.
 Among genotypes, P 13320 closely followed by P 30005 recorded significantly lower canopy temperature (21.1 °C), significantly higher chlorophyll at heading (51.2), chlorophyll at 15 days after heading (50.0) and NDVI index (0.712).
 Similar variations in chlorophyll content among crop plants were also reported by Savaliya et al. 2019.
 The significant differences among genotypes for chlorophyll content and canopy temperature could be attributed to their genetic potential to utilize resources efficiently and maintain internal water balance, along with regulating key physiological processes such as photosynthesis, respiration, and transpiration.
 Water deficit may lead to chlorophyll degradation and inhibit its synthesis.